 Reducing the risks if you have pre-existing diabetes

 You should be offered a blood test called an HbA1c test, which helps to assess the level of glucose in your blood.
 It's best if the level is no more than 6.1% before you get pregnant.
-If your HbA1c is higher than this, there would be benefit from getting your blood glucose under better control before you conceive in order to reduce the risk of complications for you and your baby.
-Your GP or diabetes specialist can advise you how best to do this.
+If your HbA1c is higher than this, you would benefit from getting your blood glucose under better control before you conceive, to reduce the risk of complications for you and your baby.
+Your GP or diabetes specialist can advise you on how best to do this.

 Women with diabetes should take a higher dose of folic acid.
-The normal daily dose for women trying to get pregnant and for pregnant women is 400 micrograms.
-Diabetic women should take 5 milligrams (5mg) a day.
+The normal daily dose for women trying to get pregnant and for pregnant women is 400 micrograms (mg).
+Diabetic women should take 5mg a day.
 Your doctor can prescribe this high-dose folic acid for you.
 Taking folic acid helps prevent your baby from developing birth defects, such as spina bifida.
 You should take folic acid until you are 12 weeks pregnant.

 Your diabetic treatment regime is likely to need adjusting during your pregnancy, depending on your needs.
 If you take drugs for conditions related to your diabetes, such as high blood pressure, these may have to be altered.

 It's very important to keep any appointments that are made for you, so that your care team can monitor your condition and react to any changes that could affect your own or your baby's wellbeing.